strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/FirewallLog/FirewallLog.md

 # Firewall Log Review

-In this lab we will be looking at a log from an **ASA firewall** from Cisco.
+In this lab we will be looking at a log with r-base-core from an **ASA firewall** from Cisco.

 **And wow....
 They are bad to work with.**